|J.D. Whittier College School of Law

 B.A.
 University of California, Los Angeles (UCLA)

-Prior to joining UMass Law, Professor Ho taught as an assistant professor of academic support at Whittier Law School in California and then as a visiting associate professor at Washburn University School of Law in Kansas.
-From 2010 to 2012, he was also the inaugural fellow at the Institute for Law Teaching and Learning, co-sponsored by the law schools at Gonzaga University, Washburn University, and the University of Arkansas, Little Rock.
+Prior to joining UMass Law, Professor Ho taught as an assistant professor of academic support at Whittier Law School and then as a visiting associate professor at Washburn University School of Law.
+From 2010 to 2012, he was the inaugural fellow at the Institute for Law Teaching and Learning, co-sponsored by the law schools at Gonzaga University, Washburn University, and the University of Arkansas, Little Rock.

 Weather Permitting: Incrementalism, Animus, and the Art of Forecasting Marriage Equality After U.S. v.
 Windsor, 62 Clev.
 St. L. Rev. 1 (2014).

 Curriculum Reforms at Washburn University School of Law, in Reforming Legal Education 41-77 (David M. Moss & Debra Moss Curtis eds., 2012) (co-authored with Michael Hunter Schwartz).